Two More Lawsuits Join Legal Fight Over 2020 Census Citizenship Question

 Census numbers are used not only to redistribute seats in the House of Representatives and draw legislative districts, but also to help distribute federal funds.
 San Jose's complaint notes that city officials are worried that an undercount in 2020 of as many as 70,000 residents could cost the city $20 million in federal funding every year.

-The Commerce Department has not responded so far to NPR's request for comment about the latest lawsuit against the citizenship question.
+The Commerce Department declined to comment on the specifics of the latest lawsuit against the citizenship question and says all of the cases are without merit.
+In an email statement, a spokesperson for the department writes, "We look forward to prevailing in court and continuing to work with the Census Bureau to conduct a complete and accurate 2020 census."
 Attorneys for the department and the Census Bureau are expected to file answers to the other legal complaints by early June.

 The bureau's acting director, Ron Jarmin, is expected to give his first public testimony since the announcement of the citizenship question on Wednesday at a Capitol Hill hearing in front of the House Appropriations Commerce, Justice, Science Subcommittee.
 A House Oversight committee hearing on the 2020 census is scheduled for May 8, when lawmakers are expected to grill officials from the bureau and the Commerce Department about how the question was added despite the bureau's own research suggesting it would depress the response rate.